rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ### Error Handling

-The DBMS reports run-time errorss to the applications program through an SQL Communications Area (SQLCA) by INCLUDE SQLCA.
+The DBMS reports run-time errorss to the applications program through an SQL Communications Area (SQLCA) by `#INCLUDE SQLCA`.
 The WHENEVER...GOTO statement tells the pre-processor to generate error-handling code to process errors returned by the DBMS.

 ### Singleton SELECT